code2model/Diabetes-Prediction-Using-Machine-Learning/README.md

 | **Random Forest** ✅ | **~81%** | **~78%** | **~72%** | **~75%** |
 | Gradient Boosting | ~80% | ~76% | ~71% | ~73% |

-> ✅ **Random Forest** selected as the final model based on highest overall accuracy and F1-score.
+> ✅ **Random Forest** was selected as the final model because it delivered the best overall accuracy and F1-score.

 **Preprocessing steps:**
-- Replaced biologically implausible zero values (e.g., `Glucose = 0`) with feature medians
+- Replaced medically invalid zero values (for example, `Glucose = 0`) with feature medians
-- Scaled features using `StandardScaler`
+- Standardized features using `StandardScaler`
-- Split data: 80% train / 20% test with stratification
+- Split the data into 80% training and 20% testing sets with stratification

 ---